ava-labs/avalanche-docs/docs/subnets/create-a-fuji-subnet.md

 2. **Export** your key via the `avalanche key export` command, then paste the output when selecting "Private key" while accessing the [web wallet](https://wallet.avax.network).
 (Private Key is the first option on the [web wallet](https://wallet.avax.network)).
 3. Move the test funds from the C-Chain to the P-Chain by clicking on the `Cross Chain` on the left side of the web wallet (more details can be found on the [this tutorial](https://support.avax.network/en/articles/6169872-how-to-make-a-cross-chain-transfer-in-the-avalanche-wallet)).

-After following these 3 steps, your test key should now have a balance on the P-Chain on Fuji Testnet.
+After following these 3 steps, your test key should now have a balance on the P-Chain on `Fuji` Testnet.

 ## Create an EVM Subnet

 Creating a Subnet with `Avalanche-CLI` for `Fuji` works the same way as with a [local network](./create-a-local-subnet#create-a-custom-subnet-configuration).
 In fact, the `create` commands only creates a specification of your Subnet on the local file system.
 Afterwards the Subnet needs to be _deployed_.
-This in fact allows to reuse configs, by creating the config with the `create` command, then first deploying to a local network and successively to `Fuji` - and eventually to Mainnet.
+This allows to reuse configs, by creating the config with the `create` command, then first deploying to a local network and successively to `Fuji` - and eventually to `Mainnet`.

 To create an EVM subnet, run the `subnet create` command with a name of your choice: